Photo credit: Magda Ehlers on Pexels

 What to know before getting started

 Back in the 1950’s, disposable single-use plastic items were first introduced into mainstream culture.
 They were marketed to people who were accustomed to using reusables, and who rarely threw anything away!
 Now, we’re so used to throwing stuff away, we don’t think twice about it.
-But we’ve gotten to the point where the planet and people’s health is being compromised because of how much plastic is produced and used for the sake of “convenience”.
-It is time to question this behavior.
+But is the convenience worth the consequences for the health of our planet and our communities?

 What to do

-To find out which single-use plastics your family uses most, collect all the single-use plastics that your family uses each day for 5 days.
-Print this datasheet to see what kinds of single-use plastics to collect.
+Find out how much single-use plastics you or your household uses!
+Each day for 5 days, collect and count the single-use plastics used.
+Print this datasheet to see what kinds of single-use plastics to collect, and to record your results.

-- Before the first day of the audit, dedicate a spot in the house, maybe next to the trash can, where everyone should put the single use plastics when they are done using them.
-Instruct everyone in your household how they can help you by showing them what single-use plastics are and telling them that they need to save those plastics instead of throwing them away.
+- Before the first day of the audit, dedicate a bin or cardboard box to collect your single use plastics each day.
+Place it in a convenient place, like next to the kitchen trashcan.
+Teach everyone in your household who will participate in the challenge how they can help you by showing them what single-use plastics are and explaining how to participate.

 - At the end of each of day, lay out all the items and take a picture.
 Next, sort everything into the categories on the datasheet.
 Count how many items are in each category and write the totals on the datasheet.